-Alex and his team provide custom, high-quality aerial photography, drone photography, ground interior and exterior stills, and video services in Salt Lake City and Utah.
+Alex and his team provide custom, high-quality aerial photography, drone photography, ground interior and exterior stills, and video services in Salt Lake City, Utah and Los Angeles, California.
 Need them to come to you outside of the state?
 They can do that too.

 Alex travels internationally and has flown aerial photography drones in seven countries, so packing up to go anywhere in the states is a snap.
 Known as a skilled real estate photographer in Salt Lake City, Alex’s team specializes in residential and commercial real estate drone photography throughout Utah.
 They offer construction progress photography, scenic photography, and more.
 Their newest drones shoot high-resolution photographs and 4K videos.

 Shooting stunning aerial photography and videography is one of Alex’s passions.
 He has the client testimonials to prove it and is committed to getting “that perfect shot.”

 Tell us what you want to accomplish, and we will get it done.